rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Defender for Endpoint/ANYRUN-TI-Feeds-MDE/README.md

 ### Connector’s functionality

-The connector for Threat Intelligence Feeds provides Microsoft Defenderfor Endpoint (MDE) users with simple, automated access to uniquely sourced and accurate indicators of compromise.
+The connector for Threat Intelligence Feeds provides Microsoft Defender for Endpoint (MDE) users with simple, automated access to uniquely sourced and accurate indicators of compromise.

 - Get access to pre-processed IOCs with minimum false positives
 - Detect threats early and prevent attacks using high-quality indicators

 ### Key SOC benefits

-Integrate TI Feeds with MDE for an easy access to all the benefits it brings:
+Connect TI Feeds with MDE for an easy access to all the benefits it brings:

 - Expanded Coverage: ANY.RUN’s exclusive IOCs come from Memory Dumps, Suricata IDS, in-browser data, and internal threat categorization systems, increasing the chance of detection of the most evasive threats.
 - Reduced Workload: The indicators are pre-processed to avoid false positives and ready to be used for malware analysis or incident investigation.

 ## Requirements
 - Microsoft Defender for Endpoint
-- [ANY.RUN TI Feeds subscription](https://intelligence.any.run/plans) and Basic Authentication token (To obtain it, please contact your ANY.RUN account manager directly or [fill out the request form](https://app.any.run/contact-us))
+- [ANY.RUN TI Feeds subscription](https://intelligence.any.run/plans/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=ms_defender_tifeeds&utm_content=linktotiplans) and Basic Authentication token.
+To obtain it, please contact your ANY.RUN account manager directly or [fill out the request form](https://any.run/threat-intelligence-feeds/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=ms_defender_tifeeds&utm_content=linktotifeedslanding#contact-sales).
 - Microsoft Azure resources:
   - Logic App with Flex Consumption plan
   - Function App Flex Consumption plan